PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: PhaseCode Algorithm

-\begin{uni} In the first iteration of the algorithm all the singletons are colored.
-In the second iteration, all the doubletons that each contain two colored balls from the first iteration, are detected, and their colors are combined.
-Then, the \emph{largest} set of balls having the same color\footnote{Whenever two balls having colors $C_1$ and $C_2$ are combined, they get the same composite color $C_{12}$.} is selected, and \emph{every other ball gets uncolored}.
+\begin{uni} In the first iteration of the algorithm, all the left nodes connected to singletons are colored.
+In the second iteration, all the doubletons that are connected to two colored active left nodes from the first iteration (strong doubletons), are detected, and their colors are combined.
+Then, the \emph{largest} set of active left nodes having the same color\footnote{Whenever two active left nodes having colors $C_1$ and $C_2$ are combined, they get the same composite color $C_{12}$, and all other active left nodes with colors $C_1$ and $C_2$ are also recolored to $C_{12}$.} is selected, and \emph{every other colored active left node gets uncolored}.
 At this point, there is only \emph{one} color and no new colors are added to the system.
-Hence, we use the terminology \emph{Unicolor} for this algorithm.
-In the following iterations, if there is only one uncolored ball in a bin, with one or more colored balls, then that uncolored ball gets colored.
+In the following iterations, if a right node is connected to exactly one uncolored active left node and at least one colored active left node, then that uncolored active left node gets colored.
 (See Figure \ref{fig:multiton}.)
-The algorithm continues until no more balls can be colored. \end{uni} \begin{multi} In the first iteration of the algorithm, all the singletons are colored.
-In the following iterations, the decoder checks all the non-singleton bins.
-If they consist of only $2$ colors, those colors are combined.
-(See Figure \ref{fig:merge}.)
-If the colored balls in the bin all have the same color, and if there is only one uncolored ball in that bin, then that ball gets colored.
-(See Figure \ref{fig:multiton}.)
-The algorithm continues until no more balls can be colored, or no more colors can be merged. \end{multi} We provide pseudocode of both algorithms in Appendix \ref{app:pseudocode}.

-\begin{remark} Both algorithms have $\mathcal{O}(K)$ sample and decoding complexity, with Multicolor PhaseCode having a better constant than Unicolor PhaseCode in sample complexity due to its greater color-combining power. \end{remark}

-Note that in both algorithms, the recovered balls are the \emph{largest} set of balls having the same color.
-Intuitively, it is clear that the Unicolor PhaseCode is less expressive, since does not exploit the ability to combine colors after the second iteration.
-The following example illustrates the two algorithms and illustrates why Unicolor PhaseCode is suboptimal compared to Multicolor PhaseCode.
+The algorithm continues until no more active left nodes can be colored. \end{uni} We provide the pseudocode of the algorithm in Appendix \ref{app:pseudocode}.